joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

 visually.
 To use a shader as a blend mode, assign your Shader object to the `blendShader` property of the foreground display object.
-Assigning a value other than `null` to the `blendShader` property automatically sets the display object’s `blendMode` property to `BlendMode.SHADER`.
+Assigning a value other than `null` to the `blendShader` property automatically sets the display object's `blendMode` property to `BlendMode.SHADER`.
 The following listing demonstrates using a shader as a blend mode.
 Note that this example assumes that there is a display object named `foreground` contained in the same parent on the display list as other display content, with `foreground` overlapping the other